EmotiBit/EmotiBit_Docs/Keep_emotibit_up_to_date.md

 [env]
 lib_ldf_mode = deep+
 ```
+- Changes to be made:
-- When importing, make sure the `lib_dir` flag is pointing to `Arduino/libraries` as a relative path from your new project `.ino` file.
+  - Mke sure the `lib_dir` flag is pointing to `Arduino/libraries` as a relative path from the `.ini.` file.
+  - Also make sure to include the line `#include <Arduino.h>` in the `.ino` file.
+This is important for building in platformIO.
+  - you will also need to modify the path to `board_feather_m0.ini` and `board_feather_esp32.ini` relative to `.ini`.
   - After the change has been made, try building the project!

 [comment]: <> (Add links to images below)